 High Performance Team Engagement

-A nine month programme designed to support improved team engagement was created and facilitated with the garden team at Babylonstoren.
+A nine month programme designed to support improved team engagement was created and facilitated in collaboration with Linda d'Holt-Hackner, from the Touch Company, for the garden team at Babylonstoren.
 The programme supported team members design effective systems for communication, develop platforms for professional engagement, refine roles and responsibilities, develop tools to support feedback and co-create monthly plans.
 A sequence of facilitated sessions took place every 2 months and focused on topics which emerged from the process of engagement.
 The impact of the programme was profound - it resulted in improved levels of connection, engagement and leadership emanating from the participant's clarity and capacity to effectively communicate their ideas, create plans together and reflect on implementation.
 This process was informed by the principles of action learning and will continue into 2017.

 Sustainable Heritage Resource Management